 How many people are there like me in the world?

 Why is this number an estimate?
-The number of LGBT persons in the U.S. is subjective.
+The number of LGBT people in the U.S. is subjective.
 Studies pointing to the statistics are estimates at best.
-The most widely accepted statistic is that 1 in ever 10 individuals is LGBT; however some research estimates 1 in 20.
-Of course, this all depends on one’s definition of gay (which may vary by study) and the participants willingness to identify as gay, bi, lesbian or transgender.
+The most widely accepted statistic is that 1 in every 10 individuals is LGBT; however some research estimates 1 in 20.
+Of course, this all depends on one’s definition of gay, bi, lesbian, transgender, or queer (which may vary by study) and the participants willingness to identify as such.
 So, why can’t the actual number of LGBTQ people be counted?
-There are simply too many variables to consider when trying to count the number of LGBTQ persons.
+There are simply too many variables to consider when trying to count the number of LGBTQ people.

-Put simply – no. Although many researchers continue to debate why some men are gay and other’s not, most psychologists believe that being gay is not a choice—specifically since sexual orientation develops in early adolescence without any previous sexual experience.
+Put simply – no. Although many researchers continue to debate why some men are gay and other’s not, most psychologists believe that being gay is not a choice — especially considering that sexual orientation often develops in early adolescence without any previous sexual experience.
 The American Psychological Association even states that “although we can choose whether to act on our feelings, psychologists do not consider sexual orientation to be a conscious choice that can be voluntarily changed.”
 The same goes for gender identity and expression.

 Can LGBT people change their sexual orientation or gender identity?